Fishbone resonance structure in the attosecond transient absorption spectroscopy of graphene: Density-matrix equations and ATAS spectrum

-We numerically simulate the attosecond transient absorption spectroscopy of graphene in the length gauge by the multiband density-matrix equations in which the core bands and valence band as well as conduction band have been included as mentioned in \cite{MLucchini}.
-Within the dipole approximation, it reads
+We numerically simulate the ATAS spectrum of graphene in the length gauge by using the density-matrix equations in which the four energy bands have been included \cite{GioCistaro}.
+Within the dipole approximation, these equations read

-where $\Gamma_{mn}$ are the relaxation parameters. $\Gamma_{0} = \Gamma_{mn}$ is equal to $0.108$ eV when the corresponding density matrix element $\rho_{mn}$ represents the core-valence or core-conduction band polarization, and other relaxation parameters are zero.